Family planning: Fertility awareness

 Fertility awareness refers to a set of practices used to determine the fertile and infertile phases of a woman's menstrual cycle.
 These methods may be used to avoid pregnancy, to achieve pregnancy, or as a way to monitor gynecological health.
-Methods of identifying infertile days have been known since antiquity, but scientific knowledge gained during the past century has increased the number and variety of methods.
-Various methods can be used and the Symptothermal method has achieved success rates over 99% if used properly.

 These methods are used for various reasons: There are no drug-related side effects, they are free to use and only have a small upfront cost, they work for both achieving and preventing pregnancy, and they may be used for religious reasons.
 (The Catholic Church promotes this as the only acceptable form of family planning, calling it Natural Family Planning.)
 Their disadvantages are that either abstinence or a backup contraception method is required on fertile days, typical use is often less effective than other methods, and they do not protect against sexually transmitted infection.

 Media campaign

 Recent research based on nationally representative surveys supports a strong association between family planning mass media campaigns and contraceptive use, even after controlling for social and demographic variables.
-The 1989 Kenya Demographic and Health Survey found half of the women who recalled hearing or seeing family planning messages in radio, print, and television consequently used contraception, compared with 14% who did not recall family planning messages in the media, even after age, residence and socioeconomic status were taken into account.
+The 1989 Kenya Demographic and Health Survey found that half of the women who recalled hearing or seeing family planning messages on the radio, print, and television consequently used contraception, compared with 14% who did not recall family planning messages in the media, even after age, residence, and socioeconomic status were taken into account.

 The Health Education Division of the Ministry of Health conducted the Tanzanian Family Planning Communication Project from January 1991 through December 1994, a project funded by the U.S. Agency for International Development (USAID).
 The program intended to educate both men and men of reproductive age about modern contraception methods.
-The major media channels and products included radio spots, radio series drama, Green Star logo promotional activities (identifies sites where family planning services are available), posters, leaflets, newspapers, and audio cassettes.
+The major media channels and products included radio spots, radio series drama, Green Star logo promotional activities (identify sites where family planning services are available), posters, leaflets, newspapers, and audio cassettes.
 In conjunction with other non-project interventions sponsored by other Tanzanian and international agencies from 1992 to 1994, contraception use among women ages 15–49 increased from 5.9% to 11.3%.
 The total fertility rate dropped from 6.3 lifetime births per individual in 1991–1992 to 5.8 in 1994.